quizbowl/schema/match.md

 ---
 A `Match` object describes a single match scheduled between two teams.
 A `Match` object with `MatchTeam` objects but without `MatchPlayer` objects can be used to describe a match that has been scheduled but not played.
 Matches are contained in `Round` objects, which are contained in `Phase` objects of the `Tournament`.

+If a `Match` includes `Lineup` objects on its `MatchTeam` objects and includes `MatchQuestion` objects, a complete scoresheet can be reconstructed.

 ## Match object

 <table class="fields"><tbody>